froala/wysiwyg-cake/README.md

 <?= $this->Froala->editor('#froala', array('option' => value));?>
 ```

-If you need to load the plugins, please include the respective `js` and `css` files in the file `Froala/View/Helper/FroalaHelper.php` as shown below:
+If you need to load the plugins, then include in the file `FroalaHelper.php`:

 ```php
 $this->Html->script(array(